 Minimally Invasive Sacroiliac Joint Fusion

 For severe, intractable pain that is unresponsive to nonsurgical options and interferes with the patient’s everyday life, surgery may be considered an option.
-The surgery is a SI joint fusion, which is designed to stop the motion in the joint.
+SI joint fusion surgery is designed to stop the motion in the joint.